Introduction to program synthesis

 Course description

-This course aims to give an introduction to program synthesis, a new field at the intersection of programming languages, formal methods and AI.
-The course will explore a number of fundamental questions around the problem of how to automatically discover programs that do what the user expects.
+This course aims to give an introduction to program synthesis, an exciting field at the intersection of programming languages, formal methods and AI.
+The course will explore a number of fundamental questions around the problem of how to automatically generate programs that do what the user wants.
 In particular, the class will explore the following questions:- The intention question: how does the user convey intent and how do we increase the likelihood that the synthesizer will produce the desired program even when the specification is ambiguous or incomplete?

 - Interplay between program search and program verification: how do we ensure that the program we synthesize will actually be deemed correct by a potentially brittle verification mechanism, and how do we use a verifier to our advantage to help synthesize programs faster?